-A sampling of Men’s Health Month activities
+A Sampling of Activities for Men’s Health Month and Anytime During the Year.

 Governors of the states declare Men’s Health Week in their states.